lightoj-dev/problem-tutorials/1000/en.md

-# LOJ 1000 - Greeting on LightOJ
+# LOJ 1000 - Greeting from LightOJ

 It is the easiest problem on LightOJ volumes.
 All you have to do is print out the sum of input `a` and `b` on each case.
 There is nothing tricky about it.